ruyrybeyro/chrootvpn/README.md

 The following screens show actions to be performed *after* running the script.

-1. Accepting localhost certificate in Firefox at https://localhost:14186/id IF a policy not applied.
+1. Accepting localhost certificate in Firefox at https://localhost:14186/id IF a policy not applied or Firefox is installed as a snap.
 This is done only *once* in the browser after each chroot (re)installation.

 If the certificate is not accepted manually or via a policy installed by vpn.sh, Mobile Portal will complain about lack of installed software, whether CShell and SNX are running or not.